vanngocthuyla/kinetic_mpro/mers/README.md

 # Set up directory

 To repeat the whole procedure, simply edit the root directory in `main_dir.txt`.
 This will update the directory for steps 1 to 9.
+For example, if you download this GitHub repository and store it at `/home/user/python`, set the directory in main_dir.txt to `/home/user/python`.

+Please note that if you change the name of the GitHub repository from `kinetic_mpro` to a different name, such as `mpro`, you will need to update all `run_me.sh` files accordingly.